TLCFEM/suanPan-Manual/docs/Example/Structural/Contact/contact-between-beam-and-block.md

 We use `CP4` to define the block.

 ```
-node 6 3.5 -.4
+node 6 1.5 -.4
-node 7 4.5 -.4
+node 7 2.5 -.4
-node 8 4.5 -.1
+node 8 2.5 -.05
-node 9 3.5 -.1
+node 9 1.5 -.15

-# E=10 v=0
+# E=10 v=0.2
-material Elastic2D 2 10 .0
+material Elastic2D 2 10 .2

 # use material 2
 element CP4 5 6 7 8 9 2 1.

-fix 2 1 6 7
-fix 3 2 6 7
+fix 2 P 6 7
 ```

 ## The Contact Interaction

+### Penalty Function Method

-The `Contact2D` element is used to define contact.
+The [`Contact2D`](../../../Library/Element/Special/Contact2D.md) element is used to define contact.
 It requires two node groups that define master and slave, respectively.

-Note the outer norm of master line is defined by rotating the axis by $$\pi/2$$ anticlockwise, the node sequence matters.
+Note the outer normal vector of master line is defined by rotating the axis by $$\pi/2$$ anticlockwise, the node sequence matters.

 ```
 # slave node group